scalableminds/webknossos/DEV_INSTALL.md

 ./start-docker.sh
 ```

-Open your local webknossos instance on [localhost:9000](http://localhost:9000) and complete the onboarding steps in the browser.
+Open your local webKnossos instance on [localhost:9000](http://localhost:9000) and complete the onboarding steps in the browser.
 Now, you are ready to use your local webKnossos instance.

 See the wiki for [instructions on updating](https://github.com/scalableminds/webknossos/wiki/Development-setup) this development setup.